schiekiera/NegativeResultDetector/README.md

 - [Results](#results)

 ## Abstract
-**Background:** In this study, we classified scientific abstracts from clinical psychology and psychotherapy using natural language processing, to address the gap in machine learning tools for publication bias research.
+**Background:** This study addresses the gap in machine learning tools for positive results classification by evaluating the performance of SciBERT, a transformer model pretrained on scientific text, and random forest in clinical psychology abstracts.

-**Methods:** We annotated over 1,900 abstracts into two categories: "positive results only" and "mixed or negative results", and trained models using random forest and SciBERT.
-These models were validated against one in-domain and two out-of-domain data sets.
-We compared model performance on three benchmarks: natural language indicators of result types, *p*-values, and abstract length.
-We then utilized the best-performing model to analyze trends in result types of over 20,000 psychotherapy abstracts.
-We hypothesized a linear increase in abstracts reporting solely positive results from 1990 to 2005, and a linear decrease from 2005 to 2022 due to methodological debates around false-positive results.
-We fitted logistic regression models to predict trends in result types.
+**Methods:** Over 1,900 abstracts were annotated into two categories: ‘positive results only’ and ‘mixed or negative results’.
+Model performance was evaluated on three benchmarks.
+The best-performing model was utilized to analyze trends in over 20,000 psychotherapy study abstracts.

-**Results:** SciBERT outperformed all benchmarks and random forest in in-domain (accuracy: 0.86) and out-of-domain data (accuracy: 0.85-0.88).
-The SciBERT model was deployed for inference in a graphical user interface and a code version.
-Results from the trend analysis revealed non-significant effects of publication year for 1990 to 2005 in "positive results only", but a significant decrease for the period 2005 to 2022.
-When fitting a model over the whole time-span, we observed significant positive linear and negative quadratic effects.
-The "positive results only" proportion rose from the early 1990s to the early 2010s, declining slightly until the early 2020s.
-In line with this, we observed a similar pattern for "*p* > .05" and "*p* < .05", but no significant trend for natural language indicators of positive results and a significant negative linear but positive quadratic effect for natural language indicators of negative results.
+**Results:** SciBERT outperformed all benchmarks and random forest in in-domain and out-of-domain data.
+The trend analysis revealed non-significant effects ofpublication year on positive results for 1990-2005, but a significant decrease in positive results between 2005-2022.
+When examining the entire time-span, significant positive linear and negative quadratic effects were observed.

-**Discussion:** Machine learning models could be crucial in future efforts to understand and address publication bias.
+**Discussion:** Machine learning could support future efforts to understand patterns of positive results in large data sets.
+The fine-tuned SciBERT model was deployed for public use.

 ## Results

 <table>